McKenzie Friend Service

 If your case requires court hearings, our skilled McKenzie Friends will equip you with the knowledge and strategies to represent yourself with confidence and clarity.

-Flexible, Personalised Support
+Flexible, Personalized Support

 Our team work around your schedule.
 No rigid hours unlike traditional law firms.
 Your needs guide our approach, making the tough situation easier for you.